slackydev/Express/README.md

 However, using global vars and references incurs a penalty due to design choices.
 The same goes for type mixing, and is not recommended where avoidable.

-In some tests the performance is in the range of what (JS) v8 Node.js/chrome produces, while in others we are 2-3x slower than v8.
+In limited tests the performance is around what (JS) v8 Node.js/chrome produces, bot often slower.

 ---